yamin-shihab/study-notes/grade_7/english_language_arts.md

 * Percents/parts/fractions plus a singular noun requires a singular verb.
 Plus a plural noun requires a plural verb.
 (Eighty percent of the people have jobs.
 Most of the group is from here.)
 * "Either of/neither of" requires a singular verb.
 (Neither of the people liked the movie.)
 * Money/time deals requires a singular verb.
 (A thousand dollars is the highest amount we can give you.
 Five years ought to be enough time.)
+* A comma splice is a common error in which a comma is used to join two or more independent clauses.
+(We had a nice time, I hope we can meet again soon.)
+* To correct a comma splice, you can insert a coordinating conjunction between the two independent clauses (We had a nice time, so I hope we can meet again soon.), start a new sentence (I didn't like the movie.
+The movie was weird.), or insert a semicolon between the two independent clauses (only when they are related) (I liked the book; it was fascinating.)

 ## Persuasion